Acute radiation syndrome: Time

 The longer that humans are subjected to radiation the larger the dose will be.
 The advice in the nuclear war manual entitled Nuclear War Survival Skills published by Cresson Kearny in the U.S. was that if one needed to leave the shelter then this should be done as rapidly as possible to minimize exposure.

 In chapter 12, he states that "[q]uickly putting or dumping wastes outside is not hazardous once fallout is no longer being deposited.
 For example, assume the shelter is in an area of heavy fallout and the dose rate outside is 400 roentgen (R) per hour, enough to give a potentially fatal dose in about an hour to a person exposed in the open.
 If a person needs to be exposed for only 10 seconds to dump a bucket, in this 1/360 of an hour he will receive a dose of only about 1 R. Under war conditions, an additional 1-R dose is of little concern."
-In peacetime, radiation workers are taught to work as quickly as possible when performing a task that exposes them to radiation.
-For instance, the recovery of a radioactive source should be done as quickly as possible.
+In peacetime, radiation workers are taught to work as quickly as possible when performing a task that exposes them to radiation, such as for instance during recovery of a radioactive source.